Lending Club Statistics

-This chart shows the performance of all investor accounts on the Lending Club platform that have invested in at least 100 Notes.
-Use the controls to the right of the chart to customize which accounts are highlighted and to visualize how different factors can influence returns.
+The chart below shows the Adjusted Net Annualized Return of all investor accounts on the Lending Club platform that have invested in at least 100 Notes and that have not purchased or sold Notes on the Folio Investing Note Trading Platform.** Use the controls to the right of the chart to customize which accounts are included and to visualize how different factors can influence returns.*

-You can customize the weighted average Note age of the selected investors by moving the red bar at the bottom of the chart.
-Remember that this reflects the weighted average age of the Notes in a portfolio, and not the age of the account.
+You can customize the weighted average age of the Notes in the portfolio by moving the red bar at the bottom of the chart.
+Remember that the numbers at the bottom of the chart reflect the weighted average age of the Notes in a portfolio, and not the age of the account.